michbeck100/pimatic-hap/README.md

 ### Changelog

+0.8.3
+* Bugfix for shutter handling

 0.8.2
 * Reworked shutter implementation to report current state more reliable.
 * Moved identify code from switch to lightbulb.
 * Just ButtonsDevice with 1 button is supported for now

 0.8.1
 * Setting internal state on device state change event and before setting characteristic.
 This should make switching more robust against infinite loops.